kryptx/rotcider/README.md

 For that purpose, I've introduced an entity -- a player character -- to which the user can issue commands.
 Much like the classic game, Adventure.

 The API meets the [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification).
 It is not backwards compatible to any prior version in any way.
-It currently does _nothing of value_.

 ## How to run
 There are a few ways.
 This one's pretty good and only requires docker.